erjank/teaching/live.md

     > other language as well as running shell commands and hosting
     > an editor).

-5. FIXME: Table layout

-6.  *Use illustrations.*  Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
+5.  *Use illustrations.*  Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
 What can work really well is when you as instructor generate the illustrations on the